jimjiseek/FastTrackDV/README.md

 ## License

-This project is copyrighted and owned by Ngee Ann Polytechnic.
-View https://www.np.edu.sg/terms-of-use licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is copyrighted and owned by [Ngee Ann Polytechnic Terms of Use](https://www.np.edu.sg/terms-of-use)

 ---